Tom Burke (Irish revolutionary and sportsman)

 Thomas Burke (17 February 1894 – 26 August 1967)) was an Irish revolutionary, sportsman and referee.
 He spent time in 10 British prisons for his revolutionary activities as the founder of the Drogheda Volunteers during the Irish revolutionary period.
-Burke played intercounty Gaelic football for Louth and refereed the 1928 All-Ireland Senior Football Championship final.
+Burke played inter-county Gaelic football for Louth, and refereed the 1928 All-Ireland Senior Football Championship final.
 He was also an athlete.

 Early life

 Thomas Burke was born on 17 February 1894 on Coola Street, Drogheda, County Louth, to Christopher Patrick Burke, secretary of the gas works, and Mary McQuillan.
 He lived the first 12 years of his life on Coola Street, and was raised in a well-off family.
-However, things took a turn for the worse with the death of Christopher Burke Sr. from Bright's disease on 12 October 1906 at the age of just 44.
+However, things took a turn for the worse with the death of Christopher Burke Snr from Bright's disease on 12 October 1906 at the age of just 44.
 With the family's source of income gone, his mother moved with him and his five siblings to live with her siblings on Duleek Street.

 Burke was a brother of the revolutionary Christopher Burke, and a cousin of the politician Eamonn Duggan.